-9. Gig Harbor Sports Complex Phase 2 and 3 - Feasibility Study.
+9. Gig Harbor Sports Complex Phase 2 and 3Scoping and Conceptual Design.
 In 2018 the City completed the master planning process for the Gig Harbor Sports Complex.
 The master plan identified three separate phases for implementing the development of the Sport Complex.
-Phase 1 consists of two lit, synthetic turf fields, an adjacent recreational area, and associated parking.
+Phase 1 consists of two lit, synthetic turf fields and an adjacent recreational area, and association parking.
 Phase 1 is under design based on a collaborative effort between the City and the YMCA.
-Per the master plan, Phase 2 primarily consists of rehabilitating the City's existing Peninsula Light Fields by converting them from natural turf to synthetic turf and identifying any additional site improvements.
-The master plan also established two new synthetic turf fields with lights for the Phase 3 site.
-This proposed objective would develop a detailed scope of work then complete a feasibility study for the Phase 2 and 3 work, including a cost estimate.
+Phase 2 primarily consists of rehabilitating the City's existing Peninsula Light Fields by converting them from natural turf to synthetic turf and identifying any additional site improvements.
+This proposed objective would develop a detailed scope of work then complete a conceptual design for the Phase 2 work, including a cost estimate.